M.A. Counseling Psychology

 The program is designed to be completed in two years and one quarter.
 Because the degree includes practicum or field work experience, many students desire to take three years to complete their program.
-Students study residentially in Palo Alto or Monterey Bay on Tuesday, Wednesday, and Thursday nights, in addition to one online course.
-Beginning in Fall 2014, students will also have the option to attend classes on Friday evenings and all day Saturday at the Palo Alto campus.
+Students study residentially in Palo Alto, Monterey Bay, or San Mateo on Tuesday, Wednesday, and Thursday nights, in addition to one online course.
+Beginning in Fall 2014, students will also have the option to attend classes all day Saturday at the Palo Alto campus.

 See: Program Format

 Students can transfer up to 15 units of prior graduate work.
 Generally, the coursework cannot be more than 5 years old.
 Transfer coursework is evaluated on a case-by-case basis.
 Students need to submit the course description with supporting documentation (e.g., syllabus).
 Documentation will be reviewed by a PAU faculty member who will either accept or reject the course for transfer credit.